How To Help Your Parents Prevent Being Scammed As They Get Older

 However, there are a number of reasons though why fraudsters specifically target older people, and why we should help our parents prevent being scammed.

 Fraudsters can also take advantage of loneliness amongst older people.
-Phone scams are rife, and people living on their own often welcome the company and conversation from strangers.
+Phone scams are still rife, and people living on their own often welcome the company and conversation from strangers.
 Scammers build their trust and then use it to rob them.

 The elderly can also be seen as easy targets, with access to money that they have built up over the years.
 And as the number of older people living with dementia increases, so do the number of scammers preying on them.